“I really think Praxis is cool and I think I would love to do what your participants do, but I already graduated from college. Is that a problem?”

-The participants came to Praxis for opportunity not afforded to them on the traditional graduate-from-college-and-just-take-a-big-corporate-job pipeline that most students see.
+The participants come to Praxis for opportunity not afforded to them on the traditional graduate-from-college-and-just-take-a-big-corporate-job pipeline that most students see.
 They know that they can still get more out of their education and they don’t need to take out loans for a costly graduate school experience that will just delay the graduate-and-just-take-a-big-corporate-job pipeline experience.

 If you’re a college graduate considering Praxis, here are 5 reasons why you should apply.

 1. You Want More Than The Typical Job